 SUMMARIZE & SAVE THIS CONTENT ON

 I’ve made a lot of meatballs over the years, and this version is one I come back to because it’s forgiving.
 No dry hockey pucks.
 No dense centers.
-Just soft, juicy meatballs that taste like you did more than you actually did.
-And that pesto-ricotta dollop on top?
+Just soft, juicy meatballs that taste AMAZING.
+And that ricotta dollop on top?
 Not optional 🙂

 If you are digging meatballs at the moment, you have to check out my Creamy Chicken Meatballs or if you want to put meatballs in a sandwich check out these Spiced Lamb Meatballs.